kolenaIO/kolena/docs/metrics/tp-fp-fn-tn.md

 TP, FP, TN, and FN are four metrics based on the assumption that each sample/instance can be classified as a positive or a negative, thus they can only be applied to single-class applications.
-The workaround for multiple-class applications is to compute these metrics for each label and then treat it as a single-class problem.
+The workaround for multiple-class applications is to compute these metrics for each label using the **one-versus-rest** (OvR) strategy and then treat it as a single-class problem.

-These four metrics are great at quantifying how well a model makes a correct prediction, but they don’t quantify model confidence correct or incorrect each prediction is.
-A prediction with a score of **0.66**, for example, can be considered as a correct prediction as much as one with a score of **0.99**, if the score threshold is set to 0.5.
-As long as the confidence score is above the threshold, it is considered to be a positive prediction.
-To take a closer look at how correct the model is at predicting, you should consider plotting the score distribution histogram.
+Additionally, these four metrics don't take model confidence score into account.
+All inferences above the confidence score threshold are treated the same!
+For example, when using a confidence score threshold of 0.5, a prediction with a confidence score barely above the threshold (e.g. 0.55) is treated the same as a prediction with a very high confidence score (e.g. 0.99).
+In other words, any inference above the confidence threshold is considered as a positive prediction.
+To examine performance taking confidence score into account, consider plotting a histogram of the distribution of confidence scores.